 Martin Luther King, Jr. — The Man You Didn't Know

 Most people already know that Martin Luther King, Jr. was one of the most influential figures in the U.S. Civil Rights movement.
 You know that he was an accomplished and groundbreaking activist, leader, and orator who believed in enacting change through nonviolence and civil disobedience.
 You’ve probably even heard snippets of his famous “I Have a Dream” speech.
 But this year, as we celebrate MLK Day, let’s remember some of the lesser-known facts about his life and the ways in which he pushed the Civil Rights movement forward.
-Here are our six favorite Martin Luther King, Jr. accomplishments you probably didn’t know about.
+Here are our five favorite Martin Luther King, Jr. accomplishments you probably didn’t know about.

 1. He Attended College at the Age of 15